polterguy/phosphorusfive/plugins/p5.web/README.md

 ... then you will see some statically created text instead.

 Notice, once you invoke *[p5.web.echo]* or *[p5.web.echo-file]*, then you cannot invoke it again.
-This means that if you want to dynamically build up your content, then you have to build it first, and have *[p5.web.echo]* be the last piece of logic in your page.
+This means that if you want to dynamically build up your content, you have to build it first, and have *[p5.web.echo]* be the last piece of logic in your page.
 The *[p5.web.echo-file]* event will also throw an exception if the currently logged in user is not authorized to reading the file you supply to it.

 Both *[p5.web.echo]* and *[p5.web.echo-file]* can optionally take expressions, leading to either one or more pieces of text, or one file.

-Creating web services, using *[p5.web.echo]*, which instead of returning HTML to the client, returns some other piece of data, is quite easy using this technique.
+Creating web services, using *[p5.web.echo]*, which instead of returning HTML to the client, or returns some other piece of data, is quite easy using this technique.

 Hint!